davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 both the other samples and its own HREE equilibration temperatures.
 This likely shows that the LREEs were equilibrated at a much higher temperature than the HREEs.
-This pronounced within-sample disequilibrium could be the result of metasomatic processes, which is bolstered by the fact that CK-4 has the only significant melt-infiltration textures in the sample set.
+This pronounced within-sample disequilibrium could be the result of metasomatic processes, which is bolstered by the fact that CK-4 shows the only significant melt-infiltration textures in the sample set.
 It is likely, therefore, that CK-4 was subjected to a short, transient heating event that was not fully equilibrated in HREE.
 Further, since this